realm/realm-java/README.md

 compiler.
 Clang comes with Xcode, so install Xcode if it is not already installed.
 If you have a version that preceeds 4.2, we recommend that you upgrade.
 This will ensure that the Clang version is at least 3.0.
-Run the following command in the command prompt to se if you have Xcode installed, and, if os, what version it is:
+Run the following command in the command prompt to see if you have Xcode installed, and, if so, what version it is:

     xcodebuild -version

+Make sure you also install "Command line tools" found under the preferences pane "Downloads" in Xcode.

 Run the following command on the command prompt to see if Java is already ínstalled: